HoangNguyen55/A.I.D.A/docs/design.md

 ## Non-Functional

-1. Design for 1-4 users per instance
-1. Easily run on Google collab/locally
+1. Scalability:
+    1) seperate AI memories for different users, so multiple user can use at the same time
+    1) new user can sign up to an instance
+    1) add more gpus to generate outputs faster
+1. Usability:
+    1) python Jupyer notebooks to easily run on google collab
+    1) install scripts/container to run locally
+1. Security:
-1. Encryption of user credentials/data
+    1) Encryption of user credentials/data
+    1) communicate via TLS

 # External Requirements
 - [ ] Provide a way to easily install and run it